PolymerLabs/arcs/README.md

 1) Update the version in `shell/apps/common/firebase-config.js` to a reasonable stable version (in our example, `0.3.5`).
 See [#1114](https://github.com/PolymerLabs/arcs/pull/1114) for an example.
+  Update the links README.md (this file) to reflect this new version.

 1) Once the deploy is done to [arcs-live](https://github.com/PolymerLabs/arcs-live), create a new